FAIRMetrics/Metrics/README.md

 # FAIR Metrics
 Efforts to define metrics to assess the FAIRness of a digital resource.

-Note that this folder contains the NanoPublications for each of the Metrics - the machine-readable format of the Metrics publication.
+Note that the top-level folder contains the NanoPublications for each of the Metrics - the machine-readable format of the Metrics publication.
+The other formats are in the Distributions folder, in both LaTex and PDF.

-**FOR HUMAN READABLE METRICS SEE THE PDF's HERE:  https://github.com/FAIRMetrics/Metrics/Distributions**
+**TO DOWNLOAD THE CURRENT RELEASE OF THE METRICS, GO HERE:  https://doi.org/10.5281/zenodo.1065973** **FOR PDF's OF THE METRICS SEE HERE:  https://github.com/FAIRMetrics/Metrics/tree/master/Distributions** **FOR LaTex OF THE METRICS SEE HERE:  https://github.com/FAIRMetrics/Metrics/tree/master/Distributions**

 Initiatives